 Liver cancer treatment can be started only after a proper diagnosis of the disease.
 Further, the selection of particular liver cancer treatment depends on several factors as well as what the doctor considers is best for the patient in such a scenario.

 Liver cancer during the early stages is comparatively easy to treat than in later stages.
-Addition of some complications can also make liver cancer treatment more tricky and difficult.
-But the main goal of liver cancer treatment is obviously to help the patient recover from cancer and improve the quality of life in every manner.
+Addition of some complications can also make the treatment more tricky and difficult.
+But the main goal of is obviously to help the patient recover from cancer and improve the quality of life in every manner.

-During liver cancer treatment hepatectomy or even liver transplant can be suggested besides the chemotherapy and radiotherapy.
-At times even a combination of multiple things is required to completely treat the liver cancer.
+Hepatectomy or even liver transplant can be suggested besides chemotherapy and radiotherapy.
+At times even a combination of multiple things is required to completely treat this cancer.

 During liver cancer treatment, surgery involves the removal of cancerous or tumour cells surrounding healthy tissue of the liver.
 This mainly is done in patients which exhibits good liver functions.

 However, surgery cannot be considered as an option if excessive liver damage is observed and cannot be reversed.
 So a liver transplant or hepatic transplant is suggested to save the life of the patient during liver cancer treatment.
 It involves surgical removal of the damaged liver and replacing with a healthy donor liver.
-This process can be a time-consuming part of liver cancer treatment until a matching liver is available from the family members.
+This process can be time-consuming until a matching liver is available from the family members.

 Further, some medications are prescribed by the oncologist as therapy during recovery or waiting period as well.

-Are the Indian hospitals equipped with everything it needs for liver cancer treatment?
+Are the Indian hospitals equipped with everything it needs for cancer treatment?